civia-code/plugin-demo/civia_workflow/demo-flow.mm.md

     clickGuardians-->|Confirm 2 guardians selected|clickSubmit(Click 'Submit recovery request')
     clickSubmit-->ProgressPage[[Check operation progress in Activities<br>Contact guardians offline to remind them of the recovery request they will see in their app]]

-    ProgressPage-->|Wait for guardians to finish their signings|HomePageOwner[[Show the main page of the recovered account<br> with previous SBTs and followings]]
+    ProgressPage-->|Wait for guardians to finish their signings|HomePageOwner[[Show the main page of the recovered account<br> with previous tokens and followings]]
     HomePageOwner-->Done(((Done)))

 ```